Dilip Kumar: 1950s and 1960s: Superstardom

-In 1962, British director David Lean offered him the role of "Sherif Ali" in his film Lawrence of Arabia (1962), but Kumar declined to perform in the movie.
+In 1962, British director David Lean reportedly offered him the role of "Sherif Ali" in his film Lawrence of Arabia (1962), but Kumar declined to perform in the movie.
 The role eventually went to Omar Sharif, the Egyptian actor.
 Kumar commented in his much later released autobiography, "he thought Omar Sharif had played the role far better than he himself could have".
-Kumar was also being considered for a leading role opposite Elizabeth Taylor in a film that Lean was working on called Taj Mahal, before the project was cancelled.
+Kumar was reportedly also being considered for a leading role opposite Elizabeth Taylor in a film that Lean was working on called Taj Mahal, before the project was cancelled.

 After a three-year hiatus, he returned in 1964 with his next film Leader, which underperformed at the box office and ended up being only an average grosser.
 Kumar was also credited with writing the story of this film.
 His next film Dil Diya Dard Liya (1966), opposite Waheeda Rehman was a box office flop.
 It was rumoured that he had ghost directed the film but the final credit was given to Abdul Rashid Kardar.

 That same year, he made his debut in Bengali cinema with a guest appearance in Paari, which starred Dharmendra in the lead role.
 In 1967, Kumar played a dual role of twins separated at birth in the hit film Ram Aur Shyam.
 In 1968, he starred alongside Manoj Kumar in Aadmi and opposite Sanjeev Kumar and Balraj Sahni in Sunghursh, which were both average grossers at the box office.

 1970s: Slump and hiatus

 In 1970, Kumar played the title role in the Bengali film Sagina Mahato, which marked his first onscreen pairing with his wife Saira Banu.
 In the same year, he starred alongside Banu again in Gopi, which was a box office success.
 In 1972, he once again played dual roles as twin brothers in Dastaan, which was a box office flop and began a decline in Kumar's career as a leading man.
+The same year, he made an uncredited friendly appearance in Gulzar's Koshish starring Sanjeev Kumar.
 A Hindi remake of Sagina Mahato, simply titled Sagina was made in 1974 with both Kumar and Banu reprising their roles which also failed to do well at the box office.
-In 1976, he played triple roles as a father and twin sons in Bairaag.
+He also provided the uncredited voice narration for Naya Din Nai Raat (1974) in which he was originally supposed to essay nine different characters which he refused to do and suggested Sanjeev Kumar's name who, ultimately, performed the job.
+1976, he played triple roles as a father and twin sons in Bairaag.
 Though his performance in triple roles was acclaimed, the film was his third consecutive failure at the box office.
 He personally regarded M. G. Ramachandran's performance in Enga Veettu Pillai better than his role in Ram Aur Shyam.
 He regards his performance in Bairaag much higher than that of Ram Aur Shyam.
 The rise of actors like Rajesh Khanna, Amitabh Bachchan and Sanjeev Kumar led to Kumar losing film offers from 1970 to 1980.
 He took a five-year hiatus from films from 1976 to 1981.